 Some of the biggest economies in the world finally started to set regulations to define, understand and frame cryptoassets, bring clarity and safety, and keep up with the speed of transformation.
-United Kingdom, European Union, and the United States have already laid the groundwork of stablecoins, demonstrating their trust for stablecoins and expectation for its widespread use.
+United Kingdom, European Union, United States, and Singapore have already laid the groundwork for stablecoins, demonstrating their trust for stablecoins and expectation for its widespread use.

 Here’s a snapshot of the latest regulatory status for stablecoins:

 In 2019, The Financial Conduct Authority (FCA) published its ‘Guidance on cryptoassets’, describing three broad categories of tokens in relation to how they fit within existing FCA regulation: e-money tokens, security tokens, and unregulated tokens.

 The document shows that fiat-pegged stablecoins are most likely to be categorized as e-money tokens, defined as digital payment instruments that store value, can be redeemed at par value, and offer holders a direct claim on the issuer.

 A consultation began with the HM Treasury for cryptoassets, particularly stablecoins.
 According to the proposal, a firm regulated as an Electronic Money Institution (EMI) can use stablecoins such as USDC without an additional layer of registration as a cryptoasset business.

 To bring stablecoins used as payment within the regulatory perimeter, changes to several pieces of legislation will be made.
 These are the Electronic Money Regulations 2011, the Payment Services Regulations 2017, the Banking Act 2009, and the Financial Services (Banking Reform) Act 2013.